-Spread investigates the intersection between history, geography and sound through the Jewish diaspora, creating a sound map and a narrative musical composition inspired by the aesthetics of the Hörespiel, being a documentary, educational and artistic project it can take the shape of a sound archive, installation or musical performance.
+Spread explores the intersection of history, geography, and sound through the lens of the Jewish diaspora.
+This multidisciplinary project combines documentary, educational, and artistic approaches, resulting in a sound map and a narrative musical composition inspired by the aesthetics of the Hörspiel.
+It takes various forms, including a sound archive, installation, and musical performance.

 PROCESS & RESEARCH

-With the collaboration of IWO FUNDACIÓN – JEW INSTITUTE OF RESEARCH (Buenos Aires), an investigation was carried out in order to delineate semitic peoples route, traveled during their multiple expulsions and persecutions, to replicate these journeys as a performative act, making sound recordings on the way, following the traces of the diaspora.
+With the collaboration of IWO Fundación – Jew Institute of Research (Buenos Aires), an investigation traced the routes of Semitic peoples during their expulsions and persecutions, replicating these journeys as a performative act with sound recordings that follow the traces of the diaspora.

 For listen the sound map of the project click here or see the playlist below.